Trousseau-io/trousseau-io.github.io/001-architecture.md

 ## near-future

 ### MVP1.0
-The version 1.0 target a production grade MVP with a limited set of features matching 3 simple use cases.
+The version 1.0 target a production grade MVP with a limited set of features matching 3 simple use cases from which features are defined.

 Use cases
 * Create, Read, Update, Delete (CRUD) operations of Secrets from a CLI perspective